Charles T. Howard

 Howard and his partners were adept at using money and influence to keep the lottery going and profitable.
 At one point, a state Constitutional Convention was about to be passed which would have outlawed the lottery, but "false pretenses, bribery and coercion" were used to ensure that any new constitution did not exclude the lottery.
 At one point, a Louisiana judge made some "extraneous remarks" which had "no legal value" which said that the new Louisiana Constitution had "legalized" the Louisiana Lottery, and Howard made sure not to appeal this decision.
 During its heyday, the firm divided about $2 million annually among stockholders, including Howard, as well as pay for the numerous bribes for public officials.

-Howard built a beautiful house on St. Charles Street in New Orleans with a garden described as the "finest in the city."
+Howard built a house on St. Charles Street in New Orleans with a garden described as the "finest in the city."
 He had a second home in Dobbs Ferry, a suburb of New York City.
 He acquired a reputation for giving generously to the city's charitable institutions.
 While he was a social climber, he did not respond kindly to snubs, and he "got even" with groups and organizations which had excluded him, such as the Metairie Jockey Club and the La Variétés Club, by waiting patiently, buying up the properties at propitious times, and casting out the snubbers.

 Howard was involved in controversy on several occasions.
 When a serious fever struck New Orleans in 1878, one report suggested that Howard has not contributed any monies to a relief effort.
 In 1879, he was arrested in New York City for starting lottery agencies to sell shares or tickets of the Louisiana State Lottery.
 A detective charged that he had been selling lottery tickets which had been against the laws of New York State at the time.
-There was no record of Howard having spent any time in jail, but he was reported to own an interest in a sugar plantation, own a "stud of horses", have financial interests in two New Orleans newspapers, and at one point aspired to the office of Governor of Louisiana.
+There was no record of Howard having spent any time in jail.
+He was reported to own an interest in a sugar plantation, own a "stud of horses", have financial interests in two New Orleans newspapers, and at one point aspired to the office of Governor of Louisiana.

 Howard died in a carriage accident in 1885 when he was thrown from the vehicle and severely injured.

+Legacy

-Howard's son, Frank T. Howard, continued in the lottery business and amassed fortunes, according to one account, with revenues of $4,000,000 a month reported, with about 60% of that being paid out in the form of prizes.
+Howard's son, Frank Turner Howard (1855-1911), continued in the lottery business and amassed fortunes, according to one account, with revenues of $4,000,000 a month reported, with about 60% of that being paid out in the form of prizes.
 Howard's daughter, Annie Howard, along with her brothers helped to build the Howard Memorial Library as well as the Louisiana Historical Annex, which has a collection of Confederate archives, including the private and state papers of southern president Jefferson Davis.

+Schools in New Orleans were named for Frank T. Howard.